sekulovskin/research-archive-masters-thesis/README.md

 ### `Data` contains all `csv` files produced by the code given in the `scripts` folder:

-   - `effectve-sample-size.csv` contains the results presented in the Table 1 of the paper, regarding the effetvie sample size
+   - `effectve-sample-size.csv` contains the results presented in the Table 1 of the paper, regarding the effective sample size
    - `sensitivity.csv` contains the results from the sensitivity analysis presented in Figure 1 and in Appendix B;
-   - `combined_BF.csv` contains the results from the simulation study presented in Figures 2 and 3 (using FMLE);
+   - `combined_BF.csv` contains the results from the simulation study presented in Figures 2 and 3 (using FMLE and MI-based N_eff);
+   - `simulation-FMLE.csv` contains the summary statistics from the simulation using models with FMLE (Appendix C1, Table 5);
+   - `simulation_nlvl1.csv` contains the summary statistics from the simulation using models with FMLE and N_level1 (Appendix C2, Table 6)
+   - `simulation_nlvl2.csv` contains the summary statistics from the simulation using models with FMLE and N_level2 (Appendix C2, Table 7)
-   - `simulation-FMLE.scv` containts the summary statistics from the simulation using models with FMLE (Appendix C1);
+   - `simulation_n-icc.csv` contains the summary statistics from the simulation using models with FMLE and ICC-based N_eff (Appendix C2, Table 8)
-   - `simulation-RMLE.scv` containts the summary statistics from the simulation using models with RMLE (Appendix C2);
+   - `simulation-RMLE.scv` contains the summary statistics from the simulation using models with RMLE and MI-based N_eff (Appendix C3, Table 9);
    - `popular.sav` contains a data set used to test the `wrapper function` available from Hox, Moerbeek, & Van de Schoot, (2017)

 Everything marked with '*' does not need to be run: